tmsvg/pear-tree/README.md

     - Default mapping: `<ESC>`

 - `<Plug>(PearTreeJump)`
-    - If the cursor is before a delimiter whose opener appears earlier in the text, move the cursor past the delimiter.
+    - If the cursor is before a closer whose opener appears earlier in the text, move the cursor past the closer.
     - Example:
         ```html
         1  <p class="Foo">Hello, world!|</p>